JoseSzycho/nodejs_development_course/09_class-Big_O_Notation_Sorting_Algorithms/homework/README.md

 - The Merge sort algorithm is faster for array length minor than 97 +-5.
 - The Quick sort algorithm is faster for array lengths equal to and bigger than 97 +-5.

-## Conclusionss
+## Conclusions

-Further statistical analyses with more complex tools should be done having concrete conclusions.
+Further statistical analyses with more complex tools should be done to have concrete conclusions.

 In terms of subjective conclusions we can make the following affirmations: